gustavomorinaga/copyscotch/README.md

-# Google-Like Search Engine
+# Copyscotch

-🔍 Simple implementation of a Google-like search engine using [TypeScript](https://www.typescriptlang.org/) and [SvelteKit](https://kit.svelte.dev/).
+🛸 A SvelteKit implementation of Hoppscotch.

 <p align="left">
   <a href="./LICENSE" title="Show the MIT License">